 - Mutations in the MLHL, MSH2, MSH6, PMS2 and EPCAM genes, which cause Lynch Syndrome (hereditary nonpolyposis colorectal cancer)

 In addition, characteristics in either your, or your family, history may increase the risk of familial cancer, such as:

 - Family history of breast, colon, ovarian, pancreatic or prostate cancer

-- A diagnosis of high-risk, very high-risk, regional or metastatic prostate cancer
+- An initial diagnosis of high-risk, regional or metastatic prostate cancer

 Because genetic mutations can be passed down through families, knowing the health history of your family could offer valuable insights.
 Preventing or detecting a cancer early offers the best chance of a successful treatment outcome.
 This information could help your family members be screened and monitored closely if they have a gene mutation associated with cancer.

 Interpreting the results of genetic testing can be challenging, so talking with a genetic counselor is recommended.
 Special training enables a genetic counselor to guide you and your family members before and after you have genetic testing.
 Ask a member of your health care team for a referral.